Completeness of qufinite ZXW calculus, a graphical language for finite-dimensional quantum theory: Completeness

 The proof strategy for establishing the completeness of the qufinite ZXW calculus is analogous to that used for the qudit ZXW calculus~\cite{poorCompletenessArbitraryFinite2023}.
-First, we provide a normal form, followed by demonstrating that each generator can be transformed into this normal form.
-We then show that the partial trace of a normal form can also be rewritten into this normal form, and that the tensor product of two normal forms can likewise be expressed in this normal form.
-Once all of the above has been provided, any qufinite ZXW diagram can be transformed into an equivalent normal form.
+We first establish the completeness of the qudit fragment (diagrams when all the wires are of the same dimension) of the qufinite ZXW calculus.
+Then, we define a unique normal form for qufinite ZXW diagrams.
+We describe the strategy of proving completeness.
+Finally, we prove that any qufinite ZXW diagram can be transformed into an equivalent normal form.
 Completeness follows as a corollary of this, as two diagrams with the same interpretation will yield the same normal form.
-Consequently, we can show whether two diagrams are equal.